abrahamparn/ToDo-App/README.md

 ```
 ## Thank you
-Thank you for being a great lecture sir!
+Thank you for being a great lecture sir!<br>
-This project is not much, we hope you like it!
+This project is not much, we hope you like it!<br>
 Happy new year sir!